How to Create and Manage an AWS VPC

 .

-Input Socket of the Public Route Table
+property to the Public Route Table

 Component.

-Components to the Subnet ID
+to the corresponding Subnet (1|2|3)

 Create a Route Component

-Component to the Public Route Table
+Component to the Grid.

 Set the Component name to be Route to Internet